po1sigala/live/02-Lesson-Plans/Part-Time/04-Week_Web-APIs/README.md

 Students are very likely to come across jQuery solutions when searching for DOM/event resources.
 Make sure to let them know that we will cover jQuery in the next unit, so for now, do not consult resources that include the word `jQuery` or the `$` variable.

 ## Career Connection
-Remind students that related Career Services material can be found in their [supplemental folder](../../../01-Class-Content/04-Web-APIs/04-Important/CAREER-CONNECTION.md).
+Remind students that related Career Services material can be found in their [important folder](../../../01-Class-Content/04-Web-APIs/04-Important/CAREER-CONNECTION.md).

 If you'd like more information on Career Services, visit the [Career Services resources page](http://bit.ly/CodingCS).